Icon Stage 2 Vs. Stock 5th Gen 4Runner Suspension

 4Runner Sunset

-Ride Quality on the Icon Stage 2 Suspension Vs. Stock 4Runner Suspension
+Ride Quality on the Icon Stage 2 Vs. Stock Suspension

-We had a question come in from an owner with KDSS on the difference between the Icon stage 2 suspension Vs. stock shocks.
-After a couple of months of hammering the Icon’s digressive suspension, we now have the ability to give some realistic “what to expect” expectations.
+We received a question from a 4Runner owner with KDSS asking about the difference between the Icon Stage 2 suspension and stock shocks.
+After several months of testing the Icon’s digressive suspension, we can provide some realistic expectations.

-We just rolled through the Baltic Ridge Trail with the new Icons and the 34″ Toyo tires so it was good timing for this question.
+We recently tackled the Baltic Ridge Trail with the new Icons and 34″ Toyo tires, so the timing of this question was perfect.

 What’s The Difference Between Stock & Icon Suspension?